repeaterjs/react-hooks/README.md

 }
 ```

-Similar to React’s `useEffect`, `useResult` accepts an array of dependencies as a second argument.
+Similar to the `useEffect` hook, `useResult` accepts an array of dependencies as a second argument.
 However, rather than being referenced via closure, the dependencies are passed into the callback as an async iterator which updates whenever any of the dependencies change.
 We pass the dependencies in manually because `callback` is only called once, and dependencies referenced via closure become stale as the component updates.

+Example:
 ```ts
 function ProductDetail({productId}) {
   const result = useResult(async function *(deps) {